lasinduaz/lasinduaz/README.md

 <br>

-I'm a **Computer Science Undergraduate** with a passion for **DevOps, cloud infrastructure, and automation**.
+I'm a **Softare Engering Undergraduate** with a passion for **DevOps, cloud infrastructure, and automation**.
 I'm focused on building resilient systems, streamlining development pipelines, and always learning new technologies.

 * 🌱 I’m currently diving deep into **Rust** for systems programming and optimizing my **Bash** scripting.
 * ☁️ I'm exploring infrastructure and services on **Oracle Cloud (OCI)**.